 Little WSL Things

-I just rebuilt my personal laptop and was trying to remember how I’d set up WSL the last time so that I could develop within WSL.
-However, there were a couple of items that I had NOT done last time, and I was determined to figure out how to make them work this time around.
+I recently rebuilt my personal laptop and was trying to remember how I had set up WSL last time so I could develop within WSL again.
+There were a couple of things I had not done previously, and I was determined to get them working this time around.

 Setting up the ASP.NET Developer Certificate

-First, I wanted to have a valid development certificate set up so that when I run my ASP.NET 6 API, it would show as a valid certificate in the browser.
-Before my rebuild, this wasn’t working; the API was working fine.
-However, the browser always showed the site as being insecure.
+First, I wanted to set up a valid development certificate so that when I run my ASP.NET 6 API, the browser shows it as secure.
+Before my rebuild, this wasn’t working; the API ran fine, but the browser always showed the site as insecure.

-It looks like .NET 6 automatically sets up the ASP.NET developer certificate when it installs.
-When I ran the dotnet dev-certs commands to create the certificate, it said that the certificate already existed.
-And sure enough, when I navigate to /usr/local/share/ca-certificates/aspnet (I’m using the Ubuntu WSL install), I can see the https.crt and https.pfx files.
-However, when I launch the API and get the Swagger page, the site still shows as unsecured.
+It looks like.NET 6 automatically sets up the ASP.NET developer certificate during installation.
+When I ran dotnet dev-certs, it said the certificate already existed.
+Sure enough, when I navigated to /usr/local/share/ca-certificates/aspnet (I’m using Ubuntu on WSL), I could see both https.crt and https.pfx.
+However, when I launched the API and opened Swagger, the site still showed as unsecured.

-What I ended up doing is opening the Windows Certificate Manager outside of WSL and installed the certificate from there.
-You can open the Start Menu, then search for Manage User Certificates.
-Once that’s open, navigate to Trusted Root Certification Authorities / Certificates.
-You will then want to right-click on the Certificates node, select All Tasks from the menu, then Import....
-On the screen asking you where the certificate is that you want to import, navigate to \\wsl.localhost\Ubuntu\usr\local\share\ca-certificates\aspnet, and import the https.crt file.
+What I ended up doing was opening Windows Certificate Manager outside WSL and installing the certificate from there.
+Open the Start Menu and search for Manage User Certificates.
+Once it opens, navigate to Trusted Root Certification Authorities / Certificates.
+Right-click the Certificates node, select All Tasks, then Import....
+When prompted for the certificate location, navigate to \\wsl.localhost\Ubuntu\usr\local\share\ca-certificates\aspnet, then import https.crt.

-In my case, I had to reboot my computer at this point.
-I’m not sure if there’s a way to refresh everything without rebooting the machine, but whatever.
-This worked for me, and launching the API now shows that the site is secured.
+In my case, I had to reboot my computer at that point.
+I’m not sure whether there’s a way to refresh everything without rebooting, but this worked for me.
+Launching the API now shows the site as secure.

 Ensuring That the Postgres Service is Running on WSL Startup

-I didn’t want to have to keep manually starting the Postgres service every time I restarted my computer, so I went looking to see if there was a way to have it launch automatically at least when I first open a WSL terminal so that it’s up and running before I type code ..
-I found the answer here, by Wan Zulkarnain, and give full credit to the original poster.
-I replicate it here for my own use, and just in case that site is ever shut down.
+I didn’t want to manually start Postgres every time I restarted my computer, so I looked for a way to launch it automatically when opening a WSL terminal.
+That way it would already be running before I typed code..
+I found the answer here by Wan Zulkarnain.
+Full credit to the original author.
+I’m copying it here for my own reference and in case that site ever goes down.

 First, I added this code to my ~/.bashrc file: